 Graduate Support Initiative funds are currently used to cover tuition fees for students in their first four years of their PhD program.
 To be considered, tuition must not be funded from other sources.

 NSERC Scholarship (Natural Sciences and Engineering Research Council)

 Please note that NSERC scholarships are only available to Canadian citizens and permanent residents.

 The NSERC website may be accessed at http://www.nserc.ca.
 Students who are eligible for NSERC funding MUST apply, so as to be eligible for other university funding.
 The doctoral competition occurs during September and the master’s competition during December of each year.
 Please contact the Department of Botany for the departmental application deadlines.

 These are available to incoming students and registered full-time UBC graduate students.
 For more information, visit G+PS Affiliated Fellowships Doctoral Program and G+PS Affiliated Fellowship Master's Program.

 Please note that students applying for NSERC will automatically be entered in the Affiliated Fellowships competition; students need only complete the NSERC application.

 Affiliated Fellowships competitions run concurrently each year with NSERC competition.
 Please contact the Department of Botany for the departmental application deadlines.

 Four Year Fellowships

 The department offers a small number of four year fellowships each year to outstanding first year domestic or international PhD students.
 There is no separate application form for the Four Year Fellowships; they are awarded based on the information in the application for admission to the program.
-For more information, see the award information on the Faculty of Graduate and Postdoctoral Studies website.
+Visit G+PS 4YF for further details.